gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on these values:

-      - the circle that helps defines the start and end of the chord line is located with its "corner" at x-position 1cm and at y-position 1cm
+      - the circle that helps defines the start and end of the chord line is located with its "corner" at x-position `1` cm and at y-position `1` cm
       - the start of chord is at the intersection of the radius of the circle at 135 |deg| with the circle's circumference
       - the end of chord is at the intersection of the radius of the circle